ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 	const childCount = modelElement.childCount;

 	//
-	// Add content section to a card action button.
+	// Add the content section to the card action button.
 	//
 	const addButton = addActionButton( 'Add section', writer => {
 		writer.insertElement( 'sideCardSection', modelElement, 'end' );
 	}, domElement, editor );

-	// Disable the button so only 1-3 content boxes are in the card (there always will be a title). if ( childCount > 4 ) {
+	// Disable the button so only 1-3 content boxes are in the card (there will always be a title). if ( childCount > 4 ) {
 		addButton.setAttribute( 'disabled', 'disabled' );
 	}

 	//
-	// Remove content section from a card action button.
+	// Remove the content section from the card action button.
 	//
 	const removeButton = addActionButton( 'Remove section', writer => {
 		writer.remove( modelElement.getChild( childCount - 1 ) );
 	}, domElement, editor );

-	// Disable the button so only 1-3 content boxes are in the card (there always will be a title). if ( childCount < 3 ) {
+	// Disable the button so only 1-3 content boxes are in the card (there will always be a title). if ( childCount < 3 ) {
 		removeButton.setAttribute( 'disabled', 'disabled' );
 	}
 };

 /**
- * The downcast converter for <sideCard/> element.
+ * The downcast converter for the <sideCard/> element.
  *
- * It returns a full view structure based on the current state of the model element.
+ * It returns the full view structure based on the current state of the model element.
  */
 const downcastSideCard = ( editor, { asWidget } ) => {
 	return ( modelElement, { writer, consumable, mapper } ) => {
 		const type = modelElement.getAttribute( 'cardType' ) || 'info';

-		// Main view element for the side card. const sideCardView = writer.createContainerElement( 'aside', {
+		// The main view element for the side card. const sideCardView = writer.createContainerElement( 'aside', {
 			class: `side-card side-card-${ type }`
 		} );

-		// Create inner views from side card children. for ( const child of modelElement.getChildren() ) {
+		// Create inner views from the side card children. for ( const child of modelElement.getChildren() ) {
 			const childView = writer.createEditableElement( 'div' );